- Who is the return visa for

 - If you have an urgent reason to request a return visa, you must bring documents proving that you have an urgent reason to travel.

 Cost return visa

-The fee for Turkish nationals and their family members is € 48,00.
+Turkish nationals and their family members with rights on the Association Agreement EG-Turkey pay € 49,00.

 You must pay the fee for your return visa application at the IND service desk.
 You must pay with cash or debit card.
 Payment by credit card is not possible.